SanCrystal/Tru-Elect/README.md

 > ## Contributors

-This Project was created by the members of Team-SALD during the Polygon Internship.
+This Project was created by the members of Team-LADS during the Polygon Internship.

 ```
 - KordJs (Ajibadeabd@gmail.com)